-Michael Kirby: There were not enough jobs in the firms, there were not enough firms, there was market could absorb?
+Michael Kirby: There were not enough jobs in the firms, there were not enough firms, there was pressure on the numbers ...

-Peter Coleman: Oh, you mean the production of lawyers was so great that there were more than the going to combine the College of Law with a shorter version of articles.
+Peter Coleman: Oh, you mean the production of lawyers was so great that there were more than the market could absorb?

+Michael Kirby: Yes.
+But apparently now they're going back to a shorter version of articles.
+They're going to combine the College of Law with a shorter version of articles.
 I think that's a good thing because of the fact that it is an experience of real life.
 There's nothing quite like a real live case to make you concentrate the mind.